kjosib/sophie/docs/ref/types.rst

 Message-handler Types
     Use the exclamation point and parenthesis to compose a message-handler type.
-    (This can refer either to a plain procedure or a method bound to an agent.)
+    (This can refer either to a plain procedure or a method bound to an actor.)
     For example, ``!(list[string]))`` is the type of a message-handler that takes a list of strings.
 The type ``!`` is that of a message-handler that takes no parameters.